-This often leads to respiratory distress at birth.
+CDH often leads to respiratory distress at birth.
 The degree of respiratory distress (and hypoplasia) is dependent on the degree of herniation, which determines the severity of lung hypoplasia.

 Diagnosis

 On physical exam, infants with severe CDH will typically have a scaphoid, or sunken and hollow, abdomen because the intestines have protruded into the thorax.
 They will also have a barrel-shaped chest due to the intestinal protrusion.
 Bowel sounds may be heard on auscultation of the chest.